nikosbatsaras/dotfiles/README.md

 - zathura     The pdf viewer
 - youtube-dl  The media downloader
 - sxiv        The image viewer
-- neomutt     The email client
+- mutt        The email client
 - rtorrent    The BitTorrent client
 ```